 - a.
-Description This initiative funds two new staff coordinator positions to provide administrative and logistical support for the newly established Finance and Budget Committee and the Joint Prince William County, City of Manassas, and City of Manassas Park Interjurisdictional Ad Hoc Committee.
-Both committees and direction to request the staffing were established on February 4, 2025, in two different resolutions BOCS Resolution 25-070 and BOCS Resolution 25-071.
+Description This initiative funds 2.00 FTE staff coordinator positions to provide administrative and logistical support for the newly established Finance and Budget Committee and the Joint Prince William County, City of Manassas, and City of Manassas Park Interjurisdictional Ad Hoc Committee.
+Both committees were established on February 4, 2025, in two different resolutions BOCS Resolution 25-070 and BOCS Resolution 25-071.
 These positions will ensure compliance with FOIA regulations, maintain meeting records, and provide essential coordination for both committees.
 This initiative includes \$166,901 in salaries and benefits, \$15,152 in internal services and one-time costs of \$3,520 for equipment purchase and space configuration. - b.
 Service Level Impacts These positions will provide essential support for committee operations, ensuring effective governance, transparency, and structured coordination between stakeholders.